 What is performance materiality?

-ISA 320.11 requires the auditor to determine performance materiality for purposes of assessing the risks of material misstatement and determining the nature, timing, and extent of further audit procedures.
+ISA 320.11 requires the auditor to determine PM for purposes of assessing the risks of material misstatement and determining the nature, timing, and extent of further audit procedures.
 The standard does not prescribe a fixed percentage.
 In practice, most firms apply a range of 50% to 75% of overall materiality, with the exact figure driven by entity-specific judgement.

 Key Points